 They even tack one on Hibana - although hers isn't quite as epic, it does leave a rather cool 'ghost trail' effect.

-Hell, the tack one on JOE in his model for PS2...it doesn't trail or get brushlike....but its the principal that matters.
+Hell, they tack one on JOE in his model for PS2... it doesn't trail or get brushlike....but it's the principle that matters.

 Jiro Musashi sports one.